fingon/lixie/README.md

 - add error messages if log retrieval fails

+- add better overlapping rule detection

+  - with large number of rules, it is really hard to see where things are (and I apparently reversed the rule priority at some point without realizing it or perhaps I am just failing at understanding it now)

 ## Big features

 - Optimize rule evaluation (it could be also used when generating rules for